 Most State employees are members of the New York State and Local Retirement System, which consists of the Employees' Retirement System (ERS) and the Police and Fire Retirement System (PFRS).
 Depending on the System and the benefit "tier" to which an individual employee belongs, employee contributions may or may not be required.
 In all cases, however, the State must make annual payments to the System to fund the pension benefits that are promised to State employees.
 Although most State employees are members of ERS or PFRS, certain employees of the State University of New York, the State Education Department, and other agencies are enrolled in one of two other retirement systems: the New York State Teachers' Retirement System (TRS) or the Optional Retirement Program (ORP).
+Beginning July 1, 2013, new non-unionized employees earning over \$75,000 also have the option to join the Voluntary Defined Contribution Plan that was created as part of Tier 6.
 Unless specifically stated, the process and dollar amounts stated in this document apply only to State employees enrolled in ERS and PFRS.

-The State's payments (as well as payments by local government employers for their employees, and employee contributions) go into the Common Retirement Fund (CRF), which, as of June 30, 2011, was valued at approximately \$146.9 billion.
+The State's payments (as well as payments by local government employers for their employees, and employee contributions) go into the Common Retirement Fund (CRF), which, as of March 31, 2013, was valued at approximately \$160.4 billion.
 The CRF holds the assets of both ERS, the system for civilian State and local government employees, and PFRS, the system for State and local government police officers and firefighters.
 The State Comptroller is the sole trustee of both of these systems.

-The dramatic stock market downturn that occurred during State fiscal year FY 2009 resulted in a precipitous drop in the value of the CRF from \$158.8 billion to \$110.9 billion.
-Though the CRF has partially rebounded since then, the substantial FY 2009 loss will still cause a significant increase in the employer contribution for FY 2012 and the projected employer contribution rates for FY 2013 and beyond.
+The dramatic stock market downturn that occurred during FY 2009 resulted in a precipitous drop in the value of the CRF from \$158.8 billion to \$110.9 billion.
+Though the CRF has rebounded since then, the substantial FY 2009 loss will still cause a significant increase in the employer contribution for FY 2014.
+In FY 2015, contribution rates will decrease for the first time since FY 2010.

 Previous market shifts have caused commensurate upward and downward shifts in the employer contribution rate.
 In the late 1990's, for example, the need for the State's annual pension payment was obviated by the extraordinary market returns of the Common Retirement Fund.
 Conversely, the stock market decline at the beginning of the current decade caused a dramatic increase in the State's annual pension payment.
 Significant benefit enhancements (including the "tier equity" enhancements, the elimination of the required three percent employee contribution by Tier 3 and Tier 4 employees after ten years of service and the implementation of cost of living adjustments) which were approved in 2000 also contributed to such increases.
-Chapter 504 of the Laws of 2009 enacted Tier 5 for employees hired after January 1, 2010 and will result in long-term savings for public employers.
+However, as the market gradually improves and new employees are assigned to the new Tier 6, the employer contribution should begin to level off and eventually decline.